Pre Med Major

 Bachelor of Science in Biological Sciences–Premedical Biology

 The Bachelor of Science in Biological Sciences – Premedical Biology seeks to educate students in unifying themes in biology, while encouraging them to expand their knowledge in more specialized subject areas.
-The department offers six undergraduate programs in which a student may specialize: aquaculture, conservation biology and ecology, general biology, marine biology, molecular biology and premedical biology.
-The curriculum is organized so that in the first two years students learn concepts fundamental to all biological sciences, and in the last two years students follow their own interests in selecting courses that are more specialized.
+The department offers six undergraduate majors in which a student may specialize: aquaculture, conservation biology and ecology, general biology, marine biology, molecular biology and premedical biology.
+The curriculum for the premedical biology major is organized so that in the first two years students learn concepts fundamental to all biological sciences, and in the last two years students follow their own interests in selecting courses that are more specialized.

-The premedical biology program is designed for students interested in becoming physicians.
-It is also appropriate for students interested in veterinary medicine and allied health professions (such as physician’s assistant, physical therapy or pharmacy).
-The chair of this degree option serves as Florida Tech’s premedical advisor, and also organizes a premedical evaluation committee to provide evaluation letters for students applying to medical school.
-Students graduating from this program have had an excellent acceptance rate into medical and professional schools.
+The premedical biology major is designed for students interested in becoming physicians.
+It is also appropriate for students interested in veterinary medicine and allied health professions (such as physician's assistant, physical therapy or pharmacy).
+The chair of the premedical biology major program serves as Florida Tech's premedical advisor, and also organizes a premedical evaluation committee to provide evaluation letters for students applying to medical school.
+Students graduating from the premedical biology major have had an excellent acceptance rate into medical and professional schools.

 Students intending to apply for admission to study in the department of biological sciences should complete at least one year each of high school biology, chemistry and physics.
 Prospective students should also have at least three years of high school mathematics, including second-year algebra and trigonometry.

 Florida Tech has articulation agreements with many of the community colleges in Florida.
 Students contemplating transfer to Florida Tech should consult with the department to determine transferability of credits.
 If there is a question regarding specific courses needed, students should contact the associate department head for undergraduate studies.